MPMcIntyre/ReacTaur--React.js-Tauri_BoilerPlate/README.md

 # Getting Started

-Ensure that you have visited [Tauri's](https://tauri.studio/en/docs/getting-started/intro) website and installed the following: -[x] System Dependencies -[x] Node.js Runtime and Package Manager -[x] Rustc and Cargo Package Manager -[x] WebView2 (Windows) or WSL Version 1 & 2 (Linux)
+Ensure that you have visited [Tauri's](https://tauri.studio/en/docs/getting-started/intro) website and installed the following:
+- [x] System Dependencies
+- [x] Node.js Runtime and Package Manager
+- [x] Rustc and Cargo Package Manager
+- [x] WebView2 (Windows) or WSL Version 1 & 2 (Linux)

 If you have met all the dependancies for your operating system, and have successfully cloned the Git repo, run "yarn install"/"npm install" to install dependancies.